RashidAwan11/WorthKnow-GitHub/content/knowledge-base/devale-ellis-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## Devale Ellis Height:

 Devale Ellis height is 5 feet 10(1.78 m) inches and weight is 174 Lbs(79 kg).

+**Also Read About the Net Worth of: <a href="https://worthknow.com/adam-sandler-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Adam Sandler</a>**

 ![Devale Ellis Net Worth And Biography](/uploads/devale-ellis-net-worth.webp)